adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 :   ANTR-itis, maxillary sinusitis; ANTRO-CELE, an accumulation of fluid in the maxillary sinus

 BRONCH(I)-
-:   'air tube'
+:   'windpipe', 'air tube'
 :   BRONCH-ADEN-itis, inflammation of bronchial lymph nodes; BRONCH-itis, inflammation of mucous membrane of bronchial tubes

 CHLAMYD-
 :   'cloak', 'envelope'
-:   CHLAMYDO-SAUR-us, a genus of reptiles including the frilled lizard of Australia; HETERO-CHLAMYD-eous, having a calyx differing from the corolla in colour
+:   CHLAMYD-ia, a very small parasitic bacterium which, like a virus, requires the biochemical mechanisms of another cell in order to reproduce; CHLAMYDO-SAUR-us, a genus of reptiles including the frilled lizard of Australia; HETERO-CHLAMYD-eous, having a calyx differing from the corolla in colour

 CHY-; CHYM-, CHYL-
 :   'to pour'; 'juice'